MG Privacy Policy

 We take reasonable steps to ensure your personal information is stored securely and to keep your personal information safe from loss, unauthorised access, modification, disclosure, or other misuse.

-If a privacy breach occurs which has caused or may cause serious harm to you, we will notify you of this as soon as practicable (subject to any exceptions in the Act) either directly or, if that is not reasonably practicable, by public notice.
+If a notifiable privacy breach occurs, which has caused or may cause serious harm to you, MG will notify you / affected individuals and the Privacy Commissioner directly as soon as practicable, subject to any exceptions in the Act.
+If this is not reasonably practicable, notification may be by way of public notice.

-We keep personal information only for as long as it is needed and will take reasonable steps to securely destroy or delete personal information where it is no longer required.
+MG retains personal information only for as long as reasonably required for the purpose for which it was collected, or as necessary to comply with legal, employment, health and safety, tax, accounting, insurance, or legitimate business requirements and will take reasonable steps to securely destroy or delete personal information where it is no longer required.
 We may be required by law to retain certain personal information.

 6. Transfer of personal information outside New Zealand